The Ultimate Guide to Buying a Soft Trunk

 Question 3: What’s going into your bag? (or how is it going to come out?)

 Are you overly concerned as to what your stuff is going to look like when you get to your destination?
 If you’re using your bag to shove in your sleeping gear (sheets, blankets, pillows), you may not be too bothered if they come out a little creased on the other side.
-If that’s the case, a simple top loading duffel bag could do the trick.
+If that’s the case, any duffel bag could do the trick.
 If you’re packing fancy clothing, however, and you care about what it looks like, you’re better off going with a soft trunk that will keep your stuff relatively orderly (assuming you packed it that way)